MicrosoftDocs/cpp-docs/docs/mfc/reference/cmultipagedhtmldialog-class.md

  The null-terminated string that is the name of an HTML resource.

  *pParentWnd*
  A pointer to the parent or owner window object (of type [CWnd](../../mfc/reference/cwnd-class.md)) to which the dialog object belongs.
-If it is **NULL**, the dialog object's parent window is set to the main application window.
+If it is NULL, the dialog object's parent window is set to the main application window.

  *nIDTemplate*
  Contains the ID number of a dialog-box template resource.